jfcloutier/karma_system/design_notes/experiences.md

 ### activation

-> The experience of executing a plan to achieve on a goal in the content of an intent.
+> The direct experience of a CA of having executed a plan to achieve a goal either as the intent of the CA or in contribution to achieving the intent of an ancestor CA, or the indirect experience of an observed activation in the umwelt.

 * What
   * A property
 * Predicate `activation(Object, Value)` where
   * `Object` identifies the CA whose plan was executed
-  * `Value` is IntentId-GoalId-timeframeIndex
+  * `Value` is GoalId-PlanId-TimeframeIndex (what, how, when)

 See "Experiencing activations" below